 Does observation time count toward the graduation pro bono requirement?

 What is the procedure for students volunteering with a Student Practice Organization (SPO)?

-If you are working with an approved HLS student practice organization, an officer or supervisor should first meet with the Office of Clinical and Pro Bono Programs to discuss the project and process.
-Each student must submit all of the required pro bono forms to the SPO administrator or project leader.
-If you will be volunteering for an extended period of time, you may hand in your time logs at the end of each semester or year and we will keep them on file.
+An officer or supervisor should first meet with the Office of Clinical and Pro Bono Programs to discuss the project and process.
+Each student must submit all of the required pro bono forms to the SPO administrator or project leader, and OCP collects them each semester.

 What is the procedure for students doing clinical work?

 Almost all clinics automatically count towards the pro bono requirement, except for the Sports Law Clinic, some Harvard Negotiation and Mediation Clinic projects, and some independent clinical projects.
 At the end of every semester, clinical credits are automatically converted into pro bono hours at a rate of 48 hours per credit.
 Additional hours are not counted as pro bono hours.
-If you are earning clinical credit you do not need to submit any pro bono forms.
-You will receive a notice confirming completion of the pro bono requirement after successful completion of the clinic (i.e. a passing grade has been achieved).
+You do not need to submit any pro bono forms to OCP.
+You will receive an email confirming completion of the pro bono requirement after successful completion of the clinic (i.e. a passing grade has been achieved).
 If you have previously completed the pro bono requirement, the hours will be added to your student record.